About Message in a Bottle Hunter – Why I Find Messages in Bottles

-I write about finding messages in bottles and meeting the people who sent them.
-Time after time, I am amazed by the power of these bottled notes.
-They may seem silly to some, but messages in bottles have the power to connect people in a profound way.
-They create real friendships between strangers all the time.
-They make people care about each other–people who never even knew each other existed before.
+I am perennially amazed by the power of messages in bottles.
+They may seem silly to some, but, personally, I find messages in bottles have the power to connect people in profound ways.
+Messages in bottles create real friendships between strangers; they make people care about each other–people who never even knew each other existed before.
 And, especially with older messages like this one, a message in a bottle may be the most important letter some ever receive.

 Messages in bottles have saved lives, led to marriage, and reunited folks with lost loved ones.
 In my view, there’s nothing silly about them.
+Except for the ones that are intended to be jokes, like this one.
 I found my first message in a bottle in 2007.
 I must have walked past several thousand bottles that day—I had almost zoned out when something caught my eye: a blue bottle lying right on the sand, like it had just washed up.
 There was something inside!
 I stumbled over to the bottle and held it up, examining the contents: bright orange paper rolled up tightly and tied with a piece of string that poked out the top of the bottle which had a rubber cork.
 Wrapped around the message inside were two US dollars.

 That bottle sparked something in me that led to finding more messages, and led to this blog.
 The idea of finding even a single message in a bottle had always enchanted me–but to find dozens of them?!
 How could I NOT write about it?!